 This lecture and laboratory course builds upon occupational therapy theory and evidence-based practice concepts introduced in OTA Practice Skills I. Topics include assessment and intervention, group dynamics, and an introduction to service management functions of the profession.
 Students will plan and implement practice individual and group interventions during labs to prepare for applying these skills to populations in community-based fieldwork settings.
-Two lecture hours and one lab hour per week.
+Two lecture hours and three lab hours per week.
+Prerequisite: OTA 102.
 3 credits (Spring)